AWS Bedrock

 Step 3 — Verify the Role from the Instance

-SSH into your EC2 instance and run the following command to confirm the role is attached and Bedrock access is
+SSH into your EC2 instance and run the two commands below — the

 4. Check the attached IAM role:curl -s http://169.254.169.254/latest/meta-data/iam/info